ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 send to the server the ones in the store that are for that server and were not received from that server.

+[ TODO: fix the above paragraph -- it is vague and confusing.  maybe an example including a client caching at most one SCT per host+log would clarify ]

 Note that the SCT store also contains SCTs received in certificates.

 The client MUST NOT send the same set of SCTs to the same server more